Ludgrove School: Profile

 Class sizes are small, with an average of 12.
 It is one of only a few single-sex boarding-only prep schools that remain in England — most competitors in Berkshire are primarily geared towards day pupils.
 Admission is determined on a "first come first served basis" and it is possible to put a boy down for entry immediately after birth.
 Ludgrove is accredited by the Royal National Children's SpringBoard Foundation, and as of 2021, 6 per cent of boys were on means-tested bursaries ranging up to 100 per cent of fees.
 Cricket is regarded as the biggest sport, although football is also very popular.
 Most staff live on-site.

-Facilities
+Occupying 130 acres of grounds, Ludgrove is one of the last remaining prep schools in England to provide full fortnightly boarding.
+With its extensive sports facilities, which feature a nine-hole golf course, swimming pool, tennis courts, and 11 pitches, school life is reportedly predicated on a link between sporting activity and positive academic performance.
+Most leavers depart for either Eton, Harrow, Radley, or Winchester.
+Alumni, known as Old Ludgrovians, include among others, the Prince of Wales, the Duke of Sussex, British politician and Prime Minister Alec Douglas-Home, historian Alistair Horne, investigative journalist Paul Foot, and adventurer Bear Grylls.

 Facilities include an all-weather astroturf pitch; nine-hole golf course, hard tennis courts, 20-metre indoor pool, squash courts, and Eton fives courts.
 In June 2021 the school welcomed back old boy Bear Grylls to officially open the new £2.5m Exploration Centre.